A lot of people rave over the smell of warm apple pie permeating their kitchen. It’s pretty great, but in a “been there, done that” kind of way.

 Let’s be rebels.
 Roast some garlic instead.
 Its smell is equally aromatic but the finished product is much more hip-friendly, especially when we puree it with some cauliflower and turn it into soup.
 Now that is just a healthy addiction waiting to happen.
 (And it’ll make our kitchens smell like an Italian bistro.
 Bet an apple pie can’t do that!)

-Serves 4, adapted from The Novice Chef Blog
+Adapted from The Novice Chef Blog

 1 tbsp flour